uni-tue-kn/TCBee/README.md

 Available flags are:
 - `-q`, `--quiet` run the program without the UI
+- `-p`, `--port` filter streams for remote or local port
 - `f`, `--file` path to store the output (CURRENTLY NOT IMPLEMENTED)

 TCBee will store the recorded data under `/tmp/` as `.tcp` files.
-These files contain the packet headers and kernel tracepoint data as raw bytes.
+These files contain the packet headers and kernel metrics data as raw bytes.
 If you want to read the raw bytes from your own program, take a look at `tcbee/tcbee-common/bindings` to find the appropriate structs (struct names that are written end with `_entry`).

 ### 2. Postprocessing Recorded Data